 Limited funding is available for work study.
 Because of limited work study funding and financial aid eligibility requirements, not all students who request work study will receive work study.
 Only about 20% of the earnings of UNI student employees comes from work study; the remaining 80% comes from the department accounts where students work.
 If you haven't been awarded work-study there are still thousands of employment opportunities available for you on-campus at UNI.
 Students without work study can:

-- Inquire within the Office of Student Financial Aid to learn more about Community Service Learning (CSL) positions.
+- Inquire within the Office of Financial Aid and Scholarships to learn more about Community Service Learning (CSL) positions.
 This federal program requires that a student file for financial aid and have financial need.
 Non-profit agencies partner with UNI to participate in the Community Service Learning (CSL) program.

-- Inquire within the Office of Student Financial Aid about the America Reads (Panther Paws) program.
+- Inquire within the Office of Financial Aid and Scholarships about the America Reads (Panther Paws) program.
 This federal program requires that a student file for financial aid and have financial need to tutor in a local elementary school.

 What should I do if I have been awarded work study?